hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 **A : New installation**

-visit developer.hesabe.com and select woocommerce download package once you download our package it will be in folder form</br>
+visit developer.hesabe.com and select woocommerce download package once you download our package follow one of option below</br>

 **Using wordpress admin**